-Research scientists use CTD to develop important insights in such diverse areas as understanding the developmental effects of arsenic exposure, identifying environmental causes of autism, and modeling chemical-gene-disease interaction networks.
-Public use of this resource increases annually.
-In the first half of 2009, CTD received over 15 million hits from over 254,000 users, representing an average of 28,000 hits per day.
+Scientists use CTD to develop important insights in such diverse areas as understanding the developmental effects of arsenic exposure, identifying environmental causes of autism, and modeling chemical-gene-disease interaction networks.